 Get a taste of Arbois

 In the heart of the Jura wine region, pretty Arbois offers beautiful architecture, a fascinating heritage and intoxicating views.
 The 60 metre bell tower of the medieval Saint-Just church provides magnificent vistas of the surrounding vineyards, while the town’s museum, located in Pécauld castle, invites visitors into its wine-growing history and traditions.

 Take a tour of Château Chalon

-Steep yourself in the past with a visit to the quaint, beautiful village of Château Chalon, main pic above, home to a 13th century castle, an ancient fortified gateway and an 11th century Romanesque church.
+Steep yourself in the past with a visit to the quaint, beautiful village of Château Chalon, home to a 13th century castle, an ancient fortified gateway and an 11th century Romanesque church.
 Take a stroll around these charming winding streets affording wonderful views of vineyards, and sample the village’s famous vin jaune (yellow wine).

 Founded in the 16th century, you’ll find this beautiful Abbey complex in Baume-les-Messieurs, a scenic village located in a dramatic limestone gorge.
 The Abbey courtyard offers gorgeous vistas of the surrounding countryside, while in the chapel, evocative Romanesque art and a Flemish altarpiece await.

 Situated in the enchanting medieval village of Baume, this large, atmospheric cave complex offers incredible acoustics and will enthral the kids, while the cool temperatures make this an ideal trip for a hot day.
 In Gouffre de Poudrey, in Etalans, you can tour the caves to discover a huge hall, stalagmitic pillars and an underground lake, brought to life with an enchanting sound and light show.